seancdavis/seancdavis-com/src/blog/posts/2018-10-16-es6-build-pipeline-for-middleman-using-gulp.md

 ## JavaScript Components

-We're going to use [a component-based structure](/component-based-js-architecture.html) to architect our site's JavaScript.
-That means that instead of long-form spaghetti code littered with `$(document).ready()` wrappers and event handlers, we're breaking down the responsibilities of JavaScript into components.
+We're going to use [a component-based structure](/blog/component-based-js-architecture/) to architect our site's JavaScript.
+That means that instead of long-form spaghetti code littered with `$(document/).ready()` wrappers and event handlers, we're breaking down the responsibilities of JavaScript into components.

 For example, let's say your site has modal windows and accordions -- you'd have two separate files to handle both functions, probably a `modal.js` and an `accordion.js` or something like that.